 4-3-4: COMMERCIAL KENNEL LICENSING AND REQUIREMENTS:

 A. License Required; Compliance: An owner of a commercial kennel shall obtain a commercial kennel license according to the terms specified in this section.
-A maximum of five (5) dogs will be allowed per residence.
+A maximum of five (5) dogs will be allowed per license or residence.
 A Commercial Kennel license must be renewed annually.
+No person may own or harbor a pit bull breed of dog.

 B. Use And Premises Requirements; Payment Of License Fee: